Armstrong Siddeley blog

 Armstrong Siddeley coachbuilt saloon 1928

-30 horse-power car, which Armstrong Siddeley introduced in 1919 and continued to make into the 1930s.
+Armstrong Siddeley launched the 30 horse-power model in 1919.
+It was a large luxury car bought by wealthy owners.
+Cars could be fitted with tourer, saloon and coupe bodies.
+Factory designed bodies were made by Burlington Carriage Co Ltd which was owned by Armstrong Siddeley and other coach builders built bodies especially for the new owners.
+Armstrong Siddeley continued to make the 30 HP into the 1930s.
 This picture shows the Mark 3 coachbuilt saloon in 1928.
-The 30 HP was a competitor to Rolls Royce 40/50, Lanchester, and the Daimler 30, 35 and 45 HP models.
+The 30 HP had a five litre, six cylinder engine.
+It was a competitor to Rolls Royce 40/50, Lanchester, and the Daimler 30, 35 and 45 HP models.
+For more information click here 30 horse-power

 Eighteen horse power car